 Gas heaters use natural gas or propane to heat water.
-They heat water faster than electric heaters, making them perfect if you use a lot of water in your house.
+These heaters are ideal for households that use a lot of water due to their ability to heat it up quicker than electric versions.
 Gas heaters are cheaper than electric heaters but may be more expensive to install due to the fact that they require a complex venting system.
 Often, a home’s existing venting ducts and gas lines a not compatible with a gas tankless heater.

 If you reside in a location with harsh weather conditions, you should consider an indoor heater.
 These heaters need ventilation piping to control the flow of air, which increases the installation costs.